deltachat/deltachat-pages/ca/gdpr-website.md

 mail: delta-privacy@merlinux.eu
 ```
-We have appointed a data protection officer: **Prof. Dr. Fabian Schmieder**, lexICT UG (limited), Ostfeldstr.
+Our data protection officer: **Prof. Dr. Fabian Schmieder**, lexICT UG (limited), Ostfeldstr.
 49, 30559 Hannover.
 You can contact him at info@lexict.de Keyword: DeltaChat.

 ## 2. Processing when using the website

 When you visit our website, the browser used on your end device automatically sends information to the server of our website.
 This information is temporarily stored in a so-called log file.
 The following information is collected and stored until it is automatically deleted (usually 7 days):

 - used type of browser,
 - used operating system,
 - access date and time as well as
 - country of origin and IP address,
 - the name of the file,
 - the amount of data transferred,
 - the access status (file transferred, file not found, etc.) and